 Does socialising with a hearing aid give you anxiety?
 We’ve put together a few tips that may be able to help you regain your confidence and stay social with your hearing aid.

-Having a hearing loss can be a great social icebreaker.
-Being candid and honest will relieve the initial stress felt by your child and even adding some humour if appropriate will help keep it light.
-Ensuring they’re comfortable with their loss will put them and other children at ease.
+Having a hearing loss can be a great social icebreaker - you may even find out you are not alone!
+Being candid and honest will relieve any initial stress caused by your loss, even adding some humour if appropriate will help keep it light.
+Ensuring you’re comfortable with your loss will put everyone at ease.

 Location, location, location

-Get creative with fun play dates!
-Playing in the park is a great way to get outdoors and is hearing-loss friendly.
-Alternatively, if your child prefers to stay home, playing board games is an old-school way for your child to socialise in a familiar environment.
-If your child goes to a party, help them hunt out the best positions for them to handle the varying levels of noise.
+Get creative with outings!
+A BBQ or a picnic in the park is a great way to get outdoors and is hearing-loss friendly.
+Alternatively, playing cards or board games is an old-school way for you to socialise in a familiar environment.

 Explain the best ways to communicate

-If your child has a better hearing side, tell them to let others know their preferred side and make sure they speak to them on this side.
-They can also ask people to face them when speaking so they can lip- read and see visual cues.
-Tell them to explain their loss and how they struggle to hear in noisy environments, instead of shutting the conversation down and isolating themselves.
+If you have a better hearing side, tell people your preferred side and make sure they speak to you on this side.
+You can also ask people to face you when speaking so you can lip-read and see visual cues.
+Try to explain your loss and that you struggle to hear in noisy environments, instead of zoning out of the conversation becoming isolated.

 Socialising with a hearing loss can be a daunting experience but your aid is there to help and keep you confident you’re not missing out.
 Gradually build on your confidence and tell others how they can communicate with you.
 Don’t let hearing loss get in the way of you living your best life.